Komelaws/alx-system_engineering-devops/0x02-shell_redirections/README.md

-duplicate of the last line
+delete all the ordinary javascript files